-In July 2012, as amended in November 2013, the Company entered into an agreement with GlaxoSmithKline ("GSK"), pursuant to which Amicus obtained global rights to develop and commercialize Galafold[®] as a monotherapy and in combination with ERT for Fabry disease ("Collaboration Agreement").
+In July 2012, as amended in November 2013, the Company entered into an agreement with GlaxoSmithKline ("GSK"), pursuant to which Amicus obtained global rights to develop and commercialize Galafold® as a monotherapy and in combination with ERT for Fabry disease ("Collaboration Agreement").
 Under the terms of the Collaboration Agreement, GSK is eligible to receive post-approval and sales-based milestones up to \$40 million, as well as tiered royalties in the mid-teens in eight major markets outside the U.S.

-As of December 31, 2023, the contingent milestone payments due to GSK were \$5.9 million and are recorded within the other current and other non-current liabilities accounts on the Consolidated Balance Sheets.
+As of December 31, 2024, the contingent milestone payments due to GSK were \$4.7 million and are recorded within the other current and other non-current liabilities accounts on the Consolidated Balance Sheets.
 Sales based tiered royalties due to GSK are recorded within the cost of goods sold within the Consolidated Statements of Operations.

-For the year ended December 31, 2023, under the GSK collaboration agreement, the Company incurred approximately \$27.7 million of royalty expenses, of which \$8.2 million is recorded within accrued expenses in the Consolidated Balance Sheets.
+For the year ended December 31, 2024, under the GSK collaboration agreement, the Company incurred approximately \$32.7 million of royalty expenses, of which \$9.8 million is recorded within accrued expenses in the Consolidated Balance Sheets.

-15. Legal Proceedings
+16. Legal Proceedings

-In the fourth quarter of 2022, the Company received Paragraph IV Certification Notice Letters from Teva Pharmaceuticals USA, Inc. ("Teva"), Aurobindo Pharma Limited ("Aurobindo"), and Lupin Limited ("Lupin") in connection with Abbreviated New Drug Applications ("ANDA") filed with the FDA requesting approval to market generic Galafold[®].
-In November 2022, the Company filed four lawsuits against Teva, Lupin, and Aurobindo in the U.S. District Court for the District of Delaware for infringement of its Orange Book-listed patents.
+In the fourth quarter of 2022, the Company received Paragraph IV Certification Notice Letters from Teva Pharmaceuticals USA, Inc. ("Teva"), Aurobindo Pharma Limited ("Aurobindo"), and Lupin Limited ("Lupin") in connection with Abbreviated New Drug Applications ("ANDA") filed with the FDA requesting approval to market generic Galafold®.
+In November 2022, the Company filed four lawsuits against Teva, Lupin, and Aurobindo in the U.S. District Court for the District of Delaware (the "Court") for infringement of its Orange Book-listed patents.
 In the fourth quarter of 2023, a stipulation order to stay litigation with respect to Lupin was ordered.
 Additionally, in the first quarter of 2024, a stipulation was filed with the court and approved by the presiding judge, whereby the parties agreed to accept the Company's definition of the terms that were in dispute.
 As such, the scheduled Markman hearing was deemed unneeded and cancelled.
-The Company has, and will continue to, vigorously enforce its Galafold[®] intellectual property rights.